newjersey/innovation.nj.gov/content/_playbooks/kick-off.md

 order: 0
 ---

-Every initiative, project, or campaign starts with a kick-off meeting where contributors and decision-makers involved with the marketing campaign get to know each other, define objectives, and align on engagement parameters.
+Every initiative, project, or campaign starts with a kick-off meeting where contributors and decision-makers involved with the marketing campaign get to know each other, **define objectives**, and align on engagement parameters.

 ## Why it matters